Tuanhao/Japanese-Card-Game/README.md

 ### Purpose
 Make learning Japanese more fun :D
 ### How to play ?
+- Go to this website https://jpcg.neocities.org/
-Just click on card to flip and find the equivalent pairs
+- Just click on card to flip and find the equivalent pairs
 ### Word pairs
 - Apple --- アップル
 - Bus --- バス